 2. Overcome Your Financial Insecurities

 According to a study from Northwestern Mutual, “Overall, single men and women are generally less satisfied with their financial circumstances than married Americans.”

 And, “Financial anxiety runs high among singles.
-More than 4 in 10 (45%) of single men and half (50%) of single women say they feel either a moderate or a lot of anxiety about their personal financial security — a substantially higher percentage than married individuals (35% married men and 41% married women).”
+More than 4 in 10 (45%) of single men and half (50%) of single women say they feel either a moderate or a lot of anxiety about their personal financial security — a substantially higher percentage than married individuals (35% of married men and 41% of married women).”

 Overcome these insecurities by starting your plan right now.
 It is not as daunting as you might think.
 The NewRetirement retirement planner walks you step by step through the whole process.